-A taxable entity must make an election to deduct COGS or compensation by the due date of the franchise tax report, the extended due date or the date the report is filed, whichever is latest.
+A taxable entity must make an annual election to deduct COGS or compensation by the due date of the franchise tax report, the extended due date or the date the report is filed, whichever is latest.
 The election to use COGS or compensation is made by filing the franchise tax report using one method or the other.
-Note: Not all entities will qualify to use COGS to compute margin.
-See instructions for Item 11.
-Cost of goods sold (COGS) on page 15 for more information .
+This is an annual election and is effective for the entire period upon which the tax is based.